 In February 2017, Council voted unanimously to authorize the creation of a Winnipeg Food Council.
-Made up of representatives with knowledge of the local food system (farmers, processors, grocers and others), the purpose of the Council is:
+The Food Council is made up of representatives with knowledge of the local food system (producers, food entrepreneurs, non-profit representatives, and others), and its purpose is:

-To learn more about the mandate of the Winnipeg Food Council please visit the website.
+To learn more about the Winnipeg Food Council please visit the Food Council website.

 With urban beekeeping becoming more acceptable and popular in other major cities across Canada, the City of Winnipeg is looking at expanding opportunities through by-law amendments.
 Beekeeping is currently permitted downtown and is also possible in agricultural areas through conditional use and a public hearing.

 In September, 2017 the City of Winnipeg joined other major Canadian cities in being designated a Fair Trade Town.
 In committing to this designation, the City of Winnipeg serves only Fairtrade-certified coffee, tea and sugar at municipally-owned and operated venues.
 The Fair Trade Town designation supports City Council’s unanimous vote on April 27, 2011 that the Winnipeg Public Service incorporate more environmentally and socially sustainable procurement practices.
 Learn more about Council's support and to get involved please visit Fair Trade Canada's website.

 Information provided through this site will help you look after your lawn using organic lawn care methods and natural approaches to pest control.
 By adopting natural practices in taking care of our lawns, we can improve local biodiversity and reduce our negative impact on the environment.
 Things to consider include:

 - Reducing energy spent on lawn care by mowing less often;